 1. National Health Service Corps loan repayment program

-It’s fairly straightforward: You do two years of full-time service in an area with limited health care availability.
-In exchange, you receive up to $50,000 to go toward your student loan debt.
+If you do two years of full-time service in an area with limited health care availability, you could receive up to $50,000 toward your student loan debt.
 Part-time service opportunities are also available, with grants up to $25,000.